 After S’s father left, and my friends started to find out what had been going on, one of them christened him Twunty.
-That’s what he will be referred to as in this post.
+This is what his name will be from now on.

 I’ve written a lot about my breakdown.
 I’ve written about my birth story and the things that happened after S was born.
 I’ve not really written about my pregnancy, because it was still really hard for me to deal with.
 Three years later, I have the Timehop app on my mobile, and each day I am reminded of the things that happened while I was pregnant.

 Here is a list:

 - When the pregnancy test was positive, Twunty’s first response was “how do I know it’s mine?”
 I replied that I had been practically living with him since we first got together, and hadn’t left his side long enough to sleep with anyone else.
 His response to this? “well, you were pretty fat when you got here; you could have already been pregnant and looking to pin it on me.”

 - In order to prove the baby was his, Twunty gave me his bank card and told me to buy a new pregnancy test on my way home from work the next day; it should be one of the ones that tell you how many weeks pregnant you are.
 I bought it, caught the bus to his house, and peed on the stick in front of him, in the bathroom.
 When it showed that I was “3 or more” weeks pregnant, he agreed that the baby was “probably” his and told me I should call all of my family and tell them the good news.
 I said I’d thought you were supposed to wait until 12 weeks to do that, and he said no, there was no need; his babies were sturdy and nobody ever miscarried his children.